5 CEO CV Examples [& Templates]

 • Weak Resume Objective: Executive with experience in leading people.
 Looking to continue climbing the corporate ladder and making decisions for an organization.

-• Why it’s weak: Vague, doesn’t mention specific skills, a job title, metrics, or how the applicant would benefit the organisation.
+• Why it’s weak: Lacks specificity, does not mention particular skills, a job title, metrics, or how the applicant would benefit the organisation.

 • Strong Resume Objective: CFO for 3+ years with Pearsons Co.
 Seeking a change of career as the CEO at CoreOps, where my background in financial analysis and strategic decision-making would strengthen the company’s long-term fiscal trajectory and develop a greater sense of accountability from within the organization.

-• Why it’s strong: Specific, with a target company and position explicitly mentioned.
-The skill set of the applicant is highlighted, as well as how those skills make them a valuable candidate.
+• Why it’s strong: It is specific, with a target company and position explicitly mentioned.
+The applicant’s skill set is highlighted, as well as how those skills make them a valuable candidate.

 Weak and strong summaries